openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

    This section describes the attributes that determine how a transaction should be treated by the AXI subordinate that is connected to the CVA6.

-   *AXCACHE always take 0b0000.
-The subordinate should be a Device Non-bufferable.*
+   *AXCACHE always take 0b0010.
+The subordinate should be a Normal Non-cacheable Non-bufferable.*

-   The required behavior for Device Non-bufferable memory is:
+   The required behavior for Normal Non-cacheable Non-bufferable memory is:

    * The write response must be obtained from the final destination.
    * Read data must be obtained from the final destination.
-   * Transactions are Non-modifiable.
+   * Transactions are modifiable.
-   * Reads must not be prefetched.
-Writes must not be merged.
+   * Writes can be merged.

 .. _transaction_identifiers_label: